 16. Souvenir shopping in Uzbekistan for solo travellers

 Souvenirs to buy in Uzbekistan are so extraordinary that they will keep reminding you of this lovely nation each time you adore them.

-Do you love to shop from medieval looking Bazaars like I do?
+Do you love to shop in medieval-looking Bazaars as I do?
 If yes, you will go gaga over these 19 souvenirs that solo travellers should surely know about.
-Every city here has at least one main Bazaar to buy beautiful and long lasting souvenirs.
+Every city here has at least one main Bazaar to buy beautiful and long-lasting souvenirs.

 If I could go on shopping till I literally dropped in Uzbekistan, I would buy so many things.
 But the fact that I couldn’t possibly carry so much stuff back home, I stopped at a few.
 But made sure that each penny spent counted.

-Follow the standard norms as an individual travelling solo to Uzbekistan – drink bottled water, don’t eat cut vegetables before washing, use sanitised wipes for cleaning, so on and so forth.
+Follow the standard norms as an individual travelling solo to Uzbekistan – drink bottled water, don’t eat cut vegetables before washing, use sanitised wipes for cleaning and so on and so forth.

 While strolling in a bazaar or visiting a popular place, someone would just request you for a picture, impromptu.
 Young and old, all alike.

 Don’t freak out if that happens to you as a solo traveller.
 It is quite alright.

 Talking about myself, I posed in quite a few, becoming a part of the memories of the local lovely folks as they have become a part of mine.